Team15SWP/studdybuddy/README.md

 1. **Visit the app** → *http://194.31.174.125/*.
 2. **Sign Up / Log In**: email + password.
-   *Admin?* Click *“Admin Login”* and enter the teacher password.
+   *Admin?* Click *“Admin Login”* and enter password.
 3. **Students**:

-   1. Pick today’s topic → receive auto‑generated tasks.
+   1. Pick topic.
-   2. Choose difficulty (Easy / Medium / Hard).
+   2. Choose difficulty (Easy / Medium / Hard)  → receive auto‑generated tasks.
    3. Code in the built‑in editor, hit **Run & Check**.
    4. View result, ask for a *Hint* if needed.
-   5. Track your progress bar & streaks on the dashboard.
+   5. Track your progress bar.
 4. **Admins**:

-   1. Upload or edit the course syllabus (plain‑text outline).
+   1. Upload or edit the course syllabus.
-   2. Monitor aggregate progress in the *Instructor* panel.

 ---

 ## Installation & Run (Developers)